xoxfaby/Warframe-Guides/_guides/Arbitrations/Frames/Volt.md

 Cost: ★★☆☆☆

 ### Strategy

-DD with operator
+Subsume Gauss’s thermal sunder on 4th ability
+Put down protea specter and press X on it to hold position

-Get energy orb
+Double Dash with operator if you’re running Madurai or put hardened wellspring if Zenurik Get energy orb
 Hold 1 to buff yourself and teammates
-Cast shields to protect and buff
 Cast 2nd ability to boost reload speed
-Cast 4 to shoot enemies down
+Press 4 and then hold 4 to give team thermal sunder buffs Kill stuff

 ### Builds
 #### Basic Build